5 Tips for Improved Productivity This Winter

 AlertMedia’s communication platform gives organizations the ultimate solution for internal communications.
 Our system allows users to send employees messages quickly and easily across multiple communication channels.
 Segment your population to send messages to precisely the employees who need to receive them.
 Then track open rates to make sure that every employee is in the know.

 Organizations can also use Event Pages to manage developing events, like winter storms.
 (Check out this blog post if you’re interested in all the ways you can use Event Pages to deal with winter weather.)
 Event Pages give you one place for your employees to find all the most up-to-date information surrounding an event.
 This means you don’t have to send a new notification with each minor update.
 Every piece of information is available 24/7 in one place.

 Is It Worth It?

 New technology is sometimes intimidating.
 A common question is, “Do we really need it?”
-When it comes to an emergency, most definitely, the answer is “YES.”
+When it comes to an emergency, the answer is definitely “YES.”
 Organizations who have implemented a mass notification system report a 72 percent higher readiness when a critical situation strikes.
-It’s that readiness that helps companies get back to business as usual faster, ensure productivity doesn’t suffer, and most importantly, employees are kept safe.
+You will be able to get back on your feet faster, ensure productivity doesn’t suffer, and most importantly, keep your people safe.

 If you’re digging out from snow already or know it’s coming, consider a mass communication system that can keep everyone connected, informed, and safe.
 It’s priceless peace of mind and a boon for productivity.